jdh8/jdh8.org/_drafts/how-to-write-math-functions.md

 An algebraic function can be made correctly rounded by solving its polynomial equation at the turning point and compare the result.
-However, this extra cost is not always welcome if faithful rounding is enough for the spec.
+However, this extra cost is unwelcome if faithful rounding is enough.
+It is unlikely that a correctly rounded implementation solves a real-world problem that a faithfully rounded one does not.
 Cubic root is not required to be correctly rounded in IEEE 754.
 As a result, it is implemented as faithfully rounded in metallic.
 Its error can be even larger in glibc and other C libraries.

 - [Errors in math functions (glibc)](https://www.gnu.org/software/libc/manual/html_node/Errors-in-Math-Functions.html).
   This article states that their `cbrtf` is faithfully rounded while